Roku: Second generation

 In July 2011, Roku unveiled its second generation of players, branded as Roku 2 HD, XD, and XS.
 All three models include 802.11n, and also add microSD slots and Bluetooth.
 The XD and XS support 1080p, and only the XS model includes an Ethernet connector and USB port.
 They also support the "Roku Game Remote"—a Bluetooth remote with motion controller support for games, which was bundled with the XS and sold separately for other models.
 The Roku LT was unveiled in October, as an entry-level model with no Bluetooth or microSD support.

 In January 2012, Roku unveiled the Streaming Stick - a new model condensed into a dongle form factor using Mobile High-Definition Link (MHL).
 Later in October, Roku introduced a new search feature to the second-generation models, aggregating content from services usable on the device.

 Third generation

 Roku unveiled its third-generation models in March 2013, the Roku 3 and Roku 2.
 The Roku 3 contains an upgraded CPU over the 2 XS, and a Wi-Fi Direct remote with an integrated headphone jack.
 The Roku 2 features only the faster CPU.
+A software update in October 2014 added support for peer-to-peer Miracast wireless.